uchicago-capp-camp-2025/capp-camp-setup/documents/booster3/booster3.rst

 repository is in a clean state.

-If you followed the instructions, both repositories should be in a clean state.
+If you followed the instructions, both repositories should be in a clean state, as indicated by ``git status``.
 If not, please ask for help.

 There is nothing to submit for this Booster Session.
 Once both partners' repositories are clean, you are done!